omaraisa/gisgate/ENHANCEMENTS.md

 # GIS Gate Enhancement Backlog

 This backlog contains prioritized, atomic enhancements for the GIS Gate platform.
 Each task is designed to be small, independent, low-risk, and suitable for parallel execution by autonomous agents.
+# Note: Any agent that work on this application should not mess with the certificate builder and canvas settings they have been configured hardly and easy to broke so just don't touch its core.

 ## Essential Features Completion

 ### [ ] Configure Email SMTP Settings